Are Your Employees Doing What They Should, Or What They Want?

 Selling is hard, selling is measurable; most of this other stuff is not!

 This phenomenon is by no means limited to sales.
 Just this week one of my new employees spent the entire day correcting typos on one of our information sites.
 When asked why she said because a customer had taken the time to write in and point out the mistakes.
 Great, but I couldn’t care less if there are a few typos on a site with 10,000 pages of content.
 I am selling ideas and solutions, not English lessons!

 Some golf pros love teaching and are never in the shop, others hate being out in the sun and are excellent in the shop.
 This might be a problem either way or might not, depending on the club.
 The fact is, people gravitate to what they like to do (or feel most comfortable doing).
 And they do it very quickly, without telling you or anyone else.
 Heck, sometimes they don’t even notice it themselves!

 Unfortunately what this also means is the job they were hired for — their core function — is running at half speed, and that’s at best!
 This means something critical is NOT getting done in your business.

 This gives you two choices if you want to get the most from your employees:

 A) Assuming that position is open, allow them to do the job they gravitate towards, although it’s rarely the one they have been hired for.
 In some organizations, usually larger ones, this can work out and at least they will be doing something they are passionate about.
-In smaller organizations it will usually leave a gapping hole.
+In smaller organizations, it will usually leave a gaping hole.